 - Notify the Office of Admissions in writing at firstname.lastname@example.org before you make any changes in your “in progress” or “planned” coursework.
 This includes adding or withdrawing from any courses or enrolling in a college other than those previously indicated in your application.

-- Submit your final official high school transcript or full IGETC certification to the Office of Admissions by July 15, 2022.
-If you are a California community college (CCC) student and you have not completed a full UC IGETC at your CCC by the end of spring term, please have your official high school record sent.
+- Submit your final official high school transcript or full UC IGETC certification to the Office of Admissions by July 15, 2023.
+If you are a California community college (CCC) student and you have not completed a full UC IGETC at your CCC by the end of spring term, please have your official high school record sent directly from your high school.

 - Transcripts of coursework completed outside of the United States must be translated to English and sent in a sealed envelope directly from the institution.
 We will not accept credential evaluations.